Does This Look Infected?: Critical reception

 Does This Look Infected? has received mostly positive reviews from music critics.
 On Metacritic, the album has 75 out of 100.
 E!
 Online said that it "has a clutch of songs that mix chord-y abandon with raging rock riffs--and a heck of a lot of good times".
 Blender also gave it a positive review, saying, "So Sum 41 have grown up... a little....
 It's all relative, and, crucially, it still rocks."

 Commercial performance

-Does This Look Infected? debuted at #8 on the Canadian Albums Chart, selling 17,000 copies in Canada in its first week.
+Does This Look Infected? debuted at number eight on the Canadian Albums Chart, selling 17,000 copies in Canada in its first week.
 The album gained commercial success, with singles "The Hell Song" and "Still Waiting" mainly gaining success on the modern rock charts.
 The album has since sold over 4.5 million copies worldwide, but the album did not have as much success as the band's previous album "All Killer No Filler".